-Sports monitoring technology has been reaching new heights in last few years when it comes to precision and convenience of use.
+Sports monitoring technology has been reaching new heights in the last few years when it comes to precision and convenience of use.
 As new features and capabilities of sports watches have been added, prices have been steadily rising.
-Latest and greatest GPS watches can easily go over $600 nowadays, sometimes even more when you add accessories.
-Luckily, there are still available options that can be had for a lot less, so you can invest the remainder in what really moves you on the road, the bicycle or yourself.
+The latest and greatest GPS watches can easily go over $600 nowadays, sometimes, even more, when you add accessories.
+Luckily, there are still available options that can be had for a lot less, so you can invest the remainder in what really moves you on the road, the bicycle, or yourself.

 Garmin has been the leader in the field, and it’s not known for many budget options.
-On the other had Garmin is one of the rare technology companies that offers older models alongside newer models.
-Our first entry on the list and the best option for budget conscious cyclist is Garmin Fenix 5 Plus.
+On the other hand, Garmin is one of the rare technology companies that offer older models alongside newer models.
+Our first entry on the list and the best option for budget-conscious cyclists is Garmin Fenix 5 Plus.

 Even though Garmin Fenix 5 Plus has been out since 2018 it still outperforms many of the newer models from other manufacturers.
 Why?
-Maybe because Fenix 5 was Garmin’s top of the line model at that time, so it was a great model to begin with.
+Maybe because Fenix 5 was Garmin’s top-of-the-line model at that time, it was a great model, to begin with.
 They also kept updating the software for it and the watch stayed relevant in the Garmin ecosystem.
-It doesn’t lack on the features or looks compared to newer models, in fact it still looks attractive and badass in 2021 as it did when it first came out.
-Some of the features include: GPS (battery will hold about 18 hours in GPS mode), Wrist based heart rate, Music (will store about 500 songs independently – no phone needed whatsoever), Strava Live Segments Supported (you can track and measure your achievements live in real time as you ride).
+It doesn’t lack the features or looks compared to newer models, in fact, it still looks attractive and badass in 2021 as it did when it first came out.
+Some of the features include GPS (battery will hold about 18 hours in GPS mode), Wrist-based heart rate, Music (will store about 500 songs independently – no phone needed whatsoever), Strava Live Segments Supported (you can track and measure your achievements live in real-time as you ride).

-Last entry on our list of budget cycling GPS watches is Polar Vantage M. In our opinion this watch matches all the features in Garmin and Suunto watches, it doesn’t have live Strava segments, just like Suunto 9, but where this watch shines is the looks and style.
-We really like the looks and feel of this watch, it just sits comfortable on the wrist and it is very easy to use.
-Battery lasts 16 hours in full GPS mode and it has wrist heart rate.
+The last entry on our list of budget cycling GPS watches is Polar Vantage M. In our opinion this watch matches all the features in Garmin and Suunto watches, it doesn’t have live Strava segments, just like Suunto 9, but where this watch shines is the looks and style.
+We really like the looks and feel of this watch, it just sits comfortably on the wrist and it is very easy to use.
+The battery lasts 16 hours in full GPS mode and it has a wrist heart rate.

 All 3 of these watches are a great choice, so you can’t really go wrong with either of them, but each of them has its strengths and weaknesses.
 If Strava Live Segments is your priority then go with Garmin Fenix 5 Plus, otherwise Polar Vantage M and Suunto 9 are more than equal, if not in some regards better match for your needs.